Anti-Japaneseism: Strategy to extinguish Japanese ethnicity

-Celebration of arson incident on Heian shrine

-According to the theory of anti-Japaneseism, to feel pride in Japanese culture is a sinful act that is counter-revolutionary.
-People who subscribe to anti-Japaneseism celebrated the Heian Jingu Arson Case where arson was committed on the Heian Shrine which enshrines Emperor Kanmu, who established Heian-kyō, the relocated capital of Japan, in 794.

 Influence on Japanese society

 Since the eclipse of New Left influence, this group has been thought of as a bizarre cult.
 The activist who came up with the name "Anti-Japaneseism" has since left the group and describes it as "Satanic".
 The journalist Toshinao Sasaki describes life within the group as "insane".
 The education scholar Akira Moriguchi calls it a "violent ideology" and self-contradictory.

 It has been suggested, however, that this ideology has provided the basis for other terrorist incidents such as the Tokyo subway sarin attack by Aum Shinrikyo on three lines of the Tokyo Metro (then part of the Tokyo subway) during rush hour, killing 12 people, severely injuring 50, and causing temporary vision problems for nearly 1,000 others.